DtxdF/AppJail/README.md

 The rest of the code shows that this Makejail uses `RAW` to perform some useful checks.
 When all the checks are correct, python installs using variables instead of build arguments.
 All checks for build arguments should be performed at build stage unless there is a good reason to perform them at another stage.

-**Note**: The build arguments can also be called `Macro Variables`.
+**Note**: The build arguments can also be named `Macro Variables`.

 ### Jailed GUI applications (x11)

 The process to run a GUI (x11) application in a jail is very easy using AppJail.
 You just need to mount the socket directory.
-AppJail has a shortcut for this in `appjail quick` called `x11`.
+AppJail has a shortcut for this in `appjail quick` named `x11`.

 However, the process is a bit different if you want to run a GUI application on linux or FreeBSD.